How to Create a System Image Backup for Windows

 Click the “plus” button and choose Image Based.

 The wizard will guide you through the creation process.
-You will be able to choose where to back up your system and what partitions to back up, specify the schedule for full and incremental backups, define the retention policy, restrict access to your datasets with passwords, add scripts to be executed before or after backups, create a chain of backups, and more.
+You will be able to choose where to back up your system and what partitions to back up, specify the schedule for full and incremental backups, enable consistency check and restore verification, define the retention policy, enable immutability (object lock), restrict access to your datasets with passwords, add scripts to be executed before or after backups, create a chain of backups, and more.

-How to Recover a Full System Image Backup
+How to Restore from a System Image in Windows 10

 The recovery process of a full system image backup with MSP360 is pretty much the same as that for backing up.
-In the Show Plans section, click the “plus” button and select System State in the Restore part.
+In the Show Plans section, click the “plus” button and select Image-Based in the Restore part.

 How to Create a Full System Image Backup for Many Machines